Dimensionality of the superconductivity in the transition metal pnictide WP: Conclusion

 In conclusion, we have synthesized superconducting single crystals of WP, and investigated electrical transport properties.
-The synthesis of WP single crystals was accomplished through the chemical vapor transport method which has been proved to be successfully to grow transition metal pnictides.
-From our analysis, we find that the angular dependence of the upper critical field exhibits a smooth behavior.
-Looking at the normal state, we extract a rather large anisotropy, while in the superconducting state the upper critical field shows an anisotropy $\Gamma=1.4$, largely lower than that found, for instance, in iron sulfides\cite{Borg16} and organic superconductors\cite{Yamamoto18}.
+The synthesis of WP single crystals was accomplished through the chemical vapor transport method which has been proved to be successful to grow transition metal pnictides.
+Our analysis shows that the angular dependence of the upper critical field exhibits a smooth behavior.
+Looking at the normal state, we extract a rather large anisotropy, while in the superconducting state, the upper critical field shows an anisotropy $\Gamma=1.4$, largely lower than that found, for instance, in iron sulfides~\cite{Borg16} and organic superconductors~\cite{Yamamoto18}.
 We note that this value for $\Gamma$ corresponds to an estimated effective mass anisotropy equal to ${m_{\perp}^*}/{m_{\para} ^*}\approx2$.
-Moreover, the magnetoresistance measurements performed at different applied magnetic field angle reveal a 3D behavior differently from the 2D character found in iron selenide\cite{Sun16}.
+Moreover, the magnetoresistance measurements performed at different applied magnetic field angles reveal a 3D behavior differently from the 2D character found in iron selenide~\cite{Sun16}.
 On the other hand, the fit of the superconducting fluctuations of the conductivity, by means of Ullah-Dorsey theory, suggests again a 3D scaling law rather than a 2D behavior.
 Therefore, these experimental data, supplemented by the theoretical theories used to fit their trend, indicate that the WP can be considered an anisotropic 3D superconductor.

 It is worth stressing that these results are corroborated by ab-initio electronic structure calculations that show anisotropic hopping parameters, whose values clearly indicate a 3D behavior.
-Interestingly, most of the density of states at the Fermi energy is contributed by W 5$d$ electrons, also suggesting that the superconductivity is originated from the condensation of electrons coming from the transition metal ion.
+Interestingly, most of the density of states at the Fermi energy is contributed by W-5$d$ electrons, also suggesting that the superconductivity is originated from the condensation of electrons coming from the transition metal ion.

-Nevertheless, further theoretical and experimental studies are needed to determine the pairing symmetry and the corresponding superconducting mechanism, as well as the role played by W 5$d$ electrons in stabilizing the superconducting phase.
+Nevertheless, further theoretical and experimental studies are needed to determine the pairing symmetry and the corresponding superconducting mechanism and the role played by W-5$d$ electrons in stabilizing the superconducting phase.